 A rather simple provider is Torbox, a TOR-only service.
 This means that no clearweb connections are made, making this email darkweb exclusive.
 If the recipient isn’t using a Torbox-certified provider, the email will not be sent, even if it’s darkweb compatible.
 Currently Torbox supports emails to and from lelantos.org, maskedmail.com, mail2tor.com, mailtor.net and safe-mail.net.

 Torbox is a strictly Tor email and has no intention of releasing a clearweb friendly service in the near future.
 Torbox is 100% free and offers 25 megabytes at signup and offers more disk space for bitcoin donations.
 All email data stored on servers is encrypted due to the server itself using encrypted partitions.

 As the name suggests, Torbox is a Tor-exclusive email, where no packet or email header will ever hit the clearweb.

 Bitmessage is another free, Tor-friendly and privacy conscious email provider.
-Throughout the domain Bitmessage employs zero type of tracking or advertisements.
-Though they do collect a few stats about the service including the amount of active users, number of emails sent, number of emails received, and few server logs (IMAP, SMPT, etc.) though none of this information is ever personally identifying.
+Throughout the domain, Bitmessage employs zero type of tracking or advertisements.
+Though they do collect a few stats about the service including the amount of active users, the number of emails sent, the number of emails received, and few server logs (IMAP, SMPT, etc.) though none of this information is ever personally identifying.

 And the last free service making our top 5 dark web email providers is Mail2Tor, another Tor-exclusive email.